DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 make it difficult to determine its importance and use.
 It would be incredibly burdensome to have to examine the code to understand its original purpose.

-**Utilize the description section**.
+**Use descriptions and tags**.
 Some helpful information you might include in a feature’s description is its purpose and its variables' roles.
 Since you are unable to change variable keys (which is how they are identified), the description is a useful place to store more variable context when necessary.
+Tagging can also be used to quickly identify and search for features that belong to a particular category.

 **Schedule flag reviews.** Scheduling monthly or quarterly flag reviews helps your team identify which flags should be retired.
 These reviews can even coincide with sprints that tackle other technical debt.
 One way to implement flag